-All students must follow the procedures regardless of the campus location, with the exception of alternative testing accommodations.
-Test accommodations are specific to the campus location.
+All students must follow the procedures regardless of the campus location, with the exception of alternative testing accommodations, which are specific to the campus location.

 Students who obtain the accommodations extended time (out of class) and/or consideration for absences must maintain appropriate and timely communication with faculty and the DRC.
-Students must:
+Students are responsible for:

 Faculty may determine a student's timeline is unreasonable.
 It is then up to the faculty and student to determine a reasonable timeline to make up assignments or class time.
 If there are concerns or issues regarding this matter, please contact the DRC Director.

-The Disability Resource Center will contact the class and faculty member to request a volunteer note-taker.
+The Disability Resource Center will contact the class and faculty member to request a voluntary note-taker.
 All information will be confidential.
-The volunteer note taker must meet established criteria including 3.0 or better GPA, excellent note taking skill and good penmanship.
-When a voluntary note taker has been identified:
+The voluntary note-taker must meet established criteria including 3.0 or better GPA, excellent note-taking skill, and good penmanship.
+When a voluntary note-taker has been identified: